 With dress relaxed to the point of sloppy and often scantily, it is predictable that relaxed manners and moral decline will follow.
 Foul language is simply one among the many symptoms of a decline in civilized behavior.

 Following my recent seminar presentation to a national convention group, among the largely positive participant evaluation cards was one largely not repeatable.
-It included the statement, “This is a post-modern deconstruction.
+It included the statement, “This is post-modern deconstruction.
 Get used to it Babe!”
 This comment is so true and enlightening as it reflects the attitude of others committed to lowering all standards of civilized society.
-We are living through the gradual deconstruction of formerly harmonious and polite ways of dressing, grooming, speaking, and behaving.
+We are living through the gradual deconstruction of formerly harmonious and polite ways of dressing, grooming, speaking and behaving.

 Where is rudeness taking us?
-Rude language and verbal abuse strike a blow at the sense of connectedness that any society needs to function harmoniously.
+Rude language and verbal abuse strikes a blow at the sense of connectedness that any society needs to function harmoniously.
 It signals that the world is in decline, heading toward an uncivilized society.
 And what is the point of modern technological advances, if we are no longer civil to one another?
 As goes civility, so goes society.

 What can we do about it?
-Re-educate society as to the value of becoming nice people again, look nice, think nice, feel nice, act nice, and people will treat one another more nicely.
+Re-educate society as to the value of becoming a nice people again, look nice, think nice, feel nice, act nice, and people will treat one another more nicely.

 In homes and school, we need a return to teaching good manners and moral behavior.
 The world needs renewed attention to, for example, polite speech and a responsible dress code.
 Only with practice will our population recognize the value of good speech over free speech.

 In the meantime, create your own rudeness reduction mantra.
 If tempted to rudeness, repeat to yourself a phrase such as, “I choose not to be rude.
 I choose to look and act like a nice person.”
 Say it, do it, time and time again.
 You’ll be glad if you did.

 “Never respond to rudeness.
 When people are rude to you, they reveal who they are, not what they are.
 Don’t take it personally, be silent.”